The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 Equal parts Gothic theatre adventure and walking tour, the Lost Souls of Gastown allows you to visit the neighbourhood’s most important sites while your guide reenacts tales of the vagabonds, beggars, and thieves that once called it home.

-This is one of the best things to do in Vancouver, hands down.
+Hands down, this is one of the best things to do in Vancouver.

 Related: Best Vancouver City Tours